 Have a High School Diploma

-It is highly likely that the candidate didn’t have anything remotely related to marketing in his/her high school but good scores in English and Mathematics is important.
+It is highly likely that the candidate didn’t have anything remotely related to marketing in his/her high school but good scores in English and Mathematics are important.
 Plus, if you go out to study, you should have some good grades in English along with the transcripts of an English Proficiency Test.

 Obtain a Bachelor’s Degree